 Across the United States, crimes are separated into two major categories: felonies and misdemeanors.
 Of these two, felonies are considered to be the most serious crimes.
 Felonies are split even further, into three degrees.
-Among these three degrees, first degree felonies are the most serious ones.
+Among these three degrees, first degree felonies are the most serious ones, and third-degree felonies are the least serious.

 If you are found guilty of committing a first-degree felony, you could be sent to prison for up to twenty years.
-Not only will you lose your freedom while you are incarcerated, you will also face other problems, like who is going to take care of your kids and support your family.
+Not only will you lose your freedom while you are incarcerated, you will also face other problems, like worrying about who is going to take care of your kids and support your family.
+This is why it is important to consult a Pittsburgh criminal defense attorney if you are facing this type of charge.

 Even after your release, your crime will haunt you.
 Many employers refuse to hire convicted felons, which means you may not be able to find a decent job.
 You will not be allowed to own a gun or serve our country in the military.What Do You Mean, “First-Degree Felony”?